Starting a community

 If you would like to join a community, check out the Communities page for more information of the communities currently running.
 Or you can visit the Marketplace where you can find calls from colleagues who wish to start a community and are seeking members.

-From time to time the Centre for Teaching Innovation will also issue a call for a community to be established around a particular theme or responding to a particular priority emerging at the University – keep an eye on the Marketplace for more information.
+From time to time the Centre for Education and Teaching Innovation will also issue a call for a community to be established around a particular theme or responding to a particular priority emerging at the University – keep an eye on the Marketplace for more information.

 Events will also be held for colleagues to come together and identify, collectively, areas which would benefit from further exploration by a learning community.